TUI-NICR/ESANet/README.md

 > 🔥 2025-12-18: updated to keep it working in 2025+ (see full changelog below)

 > 🔥 You may also want to have a look at our follow-up works:
-• [EMSANet](https://github.com/TUI-NICR/EMSANet) [IJCNN 2022] and [EMSFormer](https://github.com/TUI-NICR/EMSFormer) [IJCNN 2023] (multi-task approach, better results for semantic segmentation, and cleaner and more extendable code base)
+• [EMSANet](https://github.com/TUI-NICR/EMSANet) [IJCNN 2022] and [EMSFormer](https://github.com/TUI-NICR/EMSFormer) [IJCNN 2023] – multi-task approach, better results for semantic segmentation, and cleaner and more extendable code base
-• [DVEFormer](https://github.com/TUI-NICR/DVEFormer) [IROS 2025] (efficient prediction of dense visual embeddings instead of fixed semantic classes for scene enhanced understanding)
+• [DVEFormer](https://github.com/TUI-NICR/DVEFormer) [IROS 2025] – efficient prediction of dense visual embeddings instead of fixed semantic classes for scene enhanced understanding
-• [SemanticNDT](https://github.com/TUI-NICR/semantic-mapping) [ICRA 2022] and [PanopticNDT](https://github.com/TUI-NICR/panoptic-mapping) [IROS 2023] (downstream application for semantic/panoptic mapping).
+• [SemanticNDT](https://github.com/TUI-NICR/semantic-mapping) [ICRA 2022] and [PanopticNDT](https://github.com/TUI-NICR/panoptic-mapping) [IROS 2023] – downstream application for semantic/panoptic mapping.

 This repository contains the code to our paper "Efficient RGB-D Semantic Segmentation for Indoor Scene Analysis" ([IEEE Xplore](https://ieeexplore.ieee.org/document/9561675),  [arXiv](https://arxiv.org/pdf/2011.06961.pdf)).